Gabe-Levin/HyperCasualArcade/README.md

-# CW_Solo_HyperCasualArcade
+# Hyper Casual Arcade
-This is my solo project as part of the Codeworks software development program.
-We are given one week to complete a full-stack app.
+This online arcade was created as a testing playground for different

 # Setup
 To run this arcade locally simply clone the repo and run the follow
 ```
-npm i
+npm install
 ```
 and then
 ```